Maintenance of bank-protection works

 Water board is responsible for maintenance

-Image - Importance of the water board - explained below the image
+Image - Importance of the water authority explained below the image

-The image 'Importance of the water board' shows that the water board needs the bank protection works.
-In this situation, it is necessary to protect a flood defense (the dike).
-This means that the water board is responsible for maintenance and bears the costs.
+The image 'Importance of the water authority shows that the water authority needs water authority bank protection works.
+In this situation, it is necessary to protect a flood defence the dyke).
+This means that the water authority is water authority for maintenance and bears the costs.
 When determining who needs the bank protection works, it does not matter who owns the land on which it is built.

 Adjacent owner is responsible for maintenance